 There are Indian, Chinese and Thai food restaurants in almost every town in Europe.
 You will need to hunt for them, they will be a little costly but you can satisfy your taste bud at times.
 We had an Indian vegetarian meal platter once.
 And we ordered customized vegetarian noodles from a Thai shop at one occasion which was very tasty.

 Carry some packaged food with you

 We know, you should travel light, pack as little as possible.
 And food only adds to the burden.
 But carrying a few items doesn’t hurt.
-For instance, we carried a small packet of oats, and had them for dinner occasionally with milk, when we were sort of veg options.
+For instance, we carried a small packet of oats, and had them for dinner occasionally with milk, when we were short of veg options.
 This was filling, satisfying and extremely economical.
 However, we won’t suggest you to carry oats, since you can get them easily at a grocery shop there.
-Also, we carried a few packets of Khakhra which were extremely useful at times.
-And a few packets of ready to heat and eat food – pretty much that’s it.
+Also, we carried a few packets of Travel friendly packaged Khakhra which were extremely useful at times.
+And a few packets of ready to heat and eat food – like Daal Makhani, Paneer Butter Masala, Bisibelebath and methi paratha combo. pretty much that’s it.

 Grocery shop whenever possible